Bill regulating dams dead in SC, legislators to bring it up next session - South Carolina Radio Network

 “This is a very complicated bill,” he said.
 “It touches so many people.”

-Among those affected by this legislation are the state’s farmers.
+Among those affected by this legislation, which would give the state power to regulate any dam deemed a potential threat to life and infrastructure, are the state’s farmers.
 Many in agricultural industry want dams used for farm ponds and irrigation systems to be classified separately from others because they sit in rural areas which affect few, if any, neighbors downstream.

 Titan Farms Vice President of Operations Jason Rodgers told the subcommittee farmers cannot afford thousands of dollars to pay an engineer or to bring a dam up to standards set by the Department of Health and Environmental Control.